Unknown Facts! Kader Khan Used To Sleep Empty Stomach; His Life Struggle Will Give You Goosebumps!

 - Veteran Actor Kader Khan Passes Away At The Age Of 81

 The veteran Bollywood actor Kader Khan passed away today (January 1, 2019), due to prolonged illness in Canada.
-An Afghan-born Indian-Canadian actor, comedian and writer had appeared in over 300 films.
+An Afghan-born Indian-Canadian actor, comedian and writer, he had appeared in over 300 films.
 His debuted in 1973 film Daag that starred Rajesh Khanna.
-He was a prolific screenwriter for Bollywood films in the period 1970 to 1999.
+He was a prolific screenwriter for Bollywood films from 1970 to 1999.
 He had written dialogues for 200 films.
 Well, everyone knows that versatile actor for his impeccable performances and amazing talents, but very few knew about his struggle.

-Kader Khan’s Brothers Died At Young Age
+Kader Khan’s Brothers Died At A Young Age

 Kader Khan was born in Kabul, Afghanistan.
 His father is from Kandahar and mother from Pishin (now Balochistan, Pakistan).
-He had three brothers, who died as they respectively reached the age of eight years.
+He had three brothers, who died very young.

 Kader Khan Lived In Mumbai Slums!

 The family migrated to India and apparently found a place to live in Mumbai slums.
-From prostitution to drugs to murder, the actor has seen everything in filthy slums!
+From prostitution to drugs to murder, the actor has seen everything in the filthy slums!
 His parents got separated and life became hell for him and his mother in those dirty slums.
 His mother was then forced to marry for the second time.

-He Used To Sleep Empty Stomach
+He Used To Sleep On An Empty Stomach

-In an interview, Kader had revealed that three days a week they used to sleep empty stomach.
-Due to poverty, Kader quit schooling and worked at local mill like other kids in slums.
+In an interview, Kader had revealed that three days a week they used to sleep on an empty stomach.
+Due to poverty, Kader quit schooling and worked at a local mill like other kids in slums.
 But it was his mother's advice that made him join school.

 His Mother Made Him Realise The Importance Of Education